Certain strategies seem to work but create a wake of misery, while others appear not to work at all.

 Point 3: Yes, people!

 This doesn’t mean you can’t push people in one direction or another and get temporary performance.
 Of course we can and we do.
 Many approaches to change still rely on models of behaviour that relate to people as one element within a complicated, but predictable machine.
-Push this lever, throw that switch, turn on the juice, and “presto,” things will change.
+Push this lever, throw that switch and “hey presto” things will change.

-And there is so much change going on these days, people get pushed this way and that, turned on and off, jacked up into frenzy and then let down unceremoniously.
-It’s no wonder that people are increasingly more checked out.
+There is so much change going on these days, people get pushed this way and that and then let down unceremoniously.
+It’s no wonder that people are increasingly more disengaged.

-The latest Gallup survey on worker engagement showed a staggering 87% of workers worldwide are not engaged at work, findings that reveal a strong relationship to decreased performance on many levels.
-As a result, we now see many companies getting concerned about engagement, but not doing anything substantially different in how they relate to people.
+The Gallup survey (2017) on worker engagement showed a staggering 87% of workers worldwide are not engaged at work, findings that reveal a strong relationship to decreased performance on many levels.
+As a result, we now see many companies getting concerned about engagement but not doing anything substantially different in how they relate to their people.

-We believe the key to unlocking performance is simple, but not easy.
+We believe the key to unlocking performance is simple.
 It means leaders must confront the messy, unpredictable world of people.
 Although not easy, the rewards are significant.
-First, let’s review the three keys, then the rewards.

 We think that’s great, and it’s a good enough reason by itself to focus on people.
 But even more important for us is the side effect that people get an opportunity to do meaningful work, to feel inspired, and to reach out for fulfilment.
 We believe that doing it for that reason alone is worthwhile.